Usage

 You can create a configuration file for python-escpos.
 This will allow you to use the CLI, and skip some setup when using the library programmatically.

-The default configuration file is named config.yaml and uses the YAML format.
-For windows it is probably at:
+The default configuration file is named config.yaml

 %appdata%/python-escpos/config.yaml

-And for linux:
+And for Linux:

 $HOME/.config/python-escpos/config.yaml